Mixed Bernstein-Fourier Approximants for Optimal Trajectory Generation with Periodic Behavior: Numerical Examples

 \section{Numerical Examples}

 This section presents illustrative examples demonstrating the versatility and efficacy of the proposed Mixed Bernstein-Fourier solution.

-The first example, a windy slew scenario, serves as a theoretical validation ground to demonstrate the method's unique capability to handle combined transient and periodic behaviors using uniform sampling.
+The first example, a disturbance-rejection scenario, serves as a theoretical validation ground to demonstrate the method's unique capability to handle combined transient and periodic behaviors using uniform sampling.
 The second example addresses a nonlinear observer trajectory optimization problem, highlighting superior constraint satisfaction.

 Finally, we present an engineering application, the autonomous mine countermeasures (MCM) search.